What Is Childhood Insomnia

 Trying to observe your child during their sleep may help you narrow down how and when such symptoms are expressed.

 Causes of Childhood Insomnia in Older Children (Teenagers)

-	Puberty has the unique side effect of making a child/young adult feel about as close to an alien as is possible.
-Puberty taxes an enormous toll on our children, including many of the following:
+Puberty has the unique side effect of making a young adult feel about as close to an alien as is possible.
+Puberty takes an enormous toll on children, including:

 - Extreme hormonal changes

 - Personal identity awareness and development (a nice way of saying "identity crisis")

 - Extreme psychological and emotional (again, hormones) changes